top of page

+This discussion was recorded on Feb.
+16, 2023.
 More and more natural resource managers in the eastern US are looking to use prescribed fire to reduce wildfire risk and manage ecosystems located in the WUI.
 Using prescribed fire in urban and suburban locations brings unique, intimidating challenges that can add to the complexity of a burn.
 In this panel discussion, we’ll highlight success stories, common themes, and lessons learned from prescribed fire programs in the WUI.

-We are applying for approval for 1.5 Category 1 CFE's by the Society of American Foresters.
+This panel discussion was approved for 1.5 Category 1 CFE's by the Society of American Foresters.

 David is the director and co-principal investigator of the Southern Fire Exchange program with the University of Florida School Forest, Fisheries, and Geomatics Sciences.
 His fire science research experience spans a variety of southern ecosystems and includes investigations of wildfire burn severity using remote sensing and studies of the impacts of prescribed fire and mechanical fuel treatments on southeastern U.S. forests and soil carbon dynamics.

 Nick Larson has been working as a forester and District Ranger with the US Forest Service for 18 years with duty stations from Alabama and Western North Carolina to Arizona and Northern California.
 Nick is particularly interested in managing unplanned wildfires for resource benefit and restoring fire-adapted forests.
 Nick has been on the Grandfather Ranger District for 9 years, helping increase the amount of prescribed fire in fire-adapted oak and pine forests both on USFS and adjacent lands.